De Bruijn–Erdős theorem (graph theory): Proofs

 The original proof of the De Bruijn–Erdős theorem, by De Bruijn, used transfinite induction.

-Gottschalk (1951) provided the following very short proof, based on Tychonoff's compactness theorem in topology.
+Gottschalk (1951) provided the following very short proof, based on Tychonoff's theorem in topology.
 Suppose that, for the given infinite graph $G$, every finite subgraph is $k$-colorable, and let $X$ be the space of all assignments of the $k$ colors to the vertices of $G$ (regardless of whether they form a valid coloring).
 Then $X$ may be given a topology as a product space $k^{V(G)}$, where $V(G)$ denotes the set of vertices of the graph.
 By Tychonoff's theorem this topological space is compact.
 For each finite subgraph $F$ of $G$, let $X_F$ be the subset of $X$ consisting of assignments of colors that validly color $F$.
 Then the system of sets $X_F$ is a family of closed sets with the finite intersection property, so by compactness it has a nonempty intersection.
 Every member of this intersection is a valid coloring of $G$.

 A different proof using Zorn's lemma was given by Lajos Pósa, and also in the 1951 Ph.D. thesis of Gabriel Andrew Dirac.
 If $G$ is an infinite graph in which every finite subgraph is $k$-colorable, then by Zorn's lemma it is a subgraph of a maximal graph $M$ with the same property (one to which no more edges may be added without causing some finite subgraph to require more than $k$ colors).
 The binary relation of nonadjacency in $M$ is an equivalence relation, and its equivalence classes provide a $k$-coloring of $G$.
 However, this proof is more difficult to generalize than the compactness proof.

 The theorem can also be proved using ultrafilters or non-standard analysis.
 Nash-Williams (1967) gives a proof for graphs with a countable number of vertices based on Kőnig's infinity lemma.